Asabeneh/30-Days-Of-JavaScript/readMe.md

 Congratulations!
 You wrote your first JavaScript code using *console.log()*.
 #### Comment
-We add comment  to our code.
-Comment is very important to make code more readable and to leave remark in our code.
-JavaScript does not execute comment part of our code.
-Any text starts with // in JavaScript is a comment or any thing enclose like this /*  */ is a comment.
+We add comments to our code.
+A comment is very important to make the code more readable and to leave a remark in our code.
+JavaScript does not execute the comment part of our code.
+Any text starts with // in JavaScript is a comment or anything enclosed like this /* */ is a comment.

 Example: Single Line Comment